Tips to help you make your property purchase easy!

 When do I pay the deposit?

 In most cases, the deposit is paid to the Agent when you confirm the conditions.
 In some cases, the deposit is paid when you sign the Agreement.
 If it is a private sale, you pay the deposit to my Trust Account and I pay it to the Vendor’s lawyer.

 What happens once the Agreement is unconditional?

-Once the Agreement is unconditional, in other words, you are satisfied with all of the conditions in the Agreement, we will receive your loan documents from your Bank.
-We will then meet with you to go through the loan documents and discuss any questions that you may have.
+Once the Agreement is unconditional, in other words, you are satisfied with all of the conditions in the Agreement, I will receive your loan documents from your Bank.
+I will then meet with you to go through the loan documents and discuss any questions that you may have.
 It is important that you are available to sign the paperwork before the settlement date.
-If you will not be available for the days leading up to settlement please notify us well in advance.
+If you will not be available for the days leading up to settlement please notify me well in advance.
 Please bring your current drivers licence or passport (in your correct name, if you have recently married please bring your marriage certificate), IRD number, bank details for balance of surplus funds to be paid to (if any) and insurance.

 What is a pre-settlement inspection?

 You have the right to inspect the property on one further occasion prior to settlement, this is called a pre-settlement inspection.
 Contact the Agent the week of settlement to arrange this and complete it at least three days prior to the settlement date.
-If any issues arise from the pre-settlement inspection, we must contact the vendor’s lawyer before the settlement date.
+If any issues arise from the pre-settlement inspection, I must contact the vendor’s lawyer before the settlement date.